nogibjj/yifu-project1/README.md

 # Problems encountered
-When I was trying to `make rundocker` after successfully `make build`, I encountered that error `docker: Error response from daemon: failed to create shim: OCI runtime create failed: runc create failed: unable to start container process: exec: "yifu-project1": executable file not found in $PATH: unknown.
+When I was trying to `make rundocker` after successfully `make build`, I encountered that error:
+`docker: Error response from daemon: failed to create shim: OCI runtime create failed: runc create failed: unable to start container process: exec: "yifu-project1": executable file not found in $PATH: unknown.
-ERRO[0001] error waiting for container: context canceled `, and I updata the name of package in the file **Cargo.toml**, after that, the error of `yifu-project1: error while loading shared libraries: libcurl.so.4: cannot open shared object file: No such file or directory` appears, and I figure that  add `RUN apt-get update && apt-get install -y libcurl4` into the **Dockerfile**.
+ERRO[0001] error waiting for container: context canceled ` , and I updata the name of package in the file **Cargo.toml**, after that, the error of `yifu-project1: error while loading shared libraries: libcurl.so.4: cannot open shared object file: No such file or directory` appears, and I figure that  add `RUN apt-get update && apt-get install -y libcurl4` into the **Dockerfile**.